My Hosted Pictures

 I don`t blame you.

 Fortunately the exhaust was on the drivers side and gave out quite a bit of heat so I made up a removable panel to encourage more of that heavenly heat into the cockpit.
-Later I fitted a heater (out of a Mini), it worked, to a certain extent, it was controlled by a fan switch, so you had two heat settings, ON and OFF.
+Later I fitted a heater (out of a Mini), it worked, to a certain extent, it was controlled by a fan switch, and had two heat settings, ON and OFF.

 Forget air conditioning, the above is why I consider any car with a heater is refined.